dgelessus/NAGUS/docs/uru/auth_server.rst

    With MOULa being free to play, all accounts have this flag set despite not actually paying for a subscription.

+   Accounts with this flag unset can only create a single :ref:`visitor <visitor>` avatar.
+   Accounts with this flag set can only create :ref:`explorer <explorer>` avatars, and any existing visitor avatar is automatically upgraded to an explorer (see :ref:`UpgradeVisitorRequest <cli2auth_upgrade_visitor_request>`).

    DIRTSAND sets this flag for all accounts and doesn't allow changing it.
    MOSS has a few bits of code that theoretically handle non-paid accounts,